 Before you run a short message search, consider the following regarding message-level conditions:

-If needed, you can create a saved search as you would any other search.
+If needed, you can create a saved search on the Documents list as you would any other search.

 There are five field types in short message search conditions:

-Each field type works similarly to the standard Relativity field type of the same name, as defined here.
-The primary exception is Long Text.
-In Short Message search conditions, the Long Text fields are searched in a manner similar to dtSearch using the advanced text search syntax.
+Each field type works similarly to the standard Relativity field type of the same name, as defined below.
+The primary exception is long text, which uses advanced text search syntax that is similar to dtSearch.
 See Long text operators for more information.

 The table below shows search string examples and their expected results.
 You may also search using the “Is set” or “Is not set” operators to check for empty or filled values.